-CLOSING DAY - On the final day, day, July 24, students attend their Area I classes at 9:00 am.
+CLOSING DAY - On the final day, day, July 16, students attend their Area I classes at 9:00 am.
 Following their Area I class there will be a closing assembly.
-Due to the pandemic the details and logistics of this day will be shared later in the session on the Governor's School website, www.ncgovschool.org, or the Governor's School West website, ncgsw.wordpress.com
+The details and logistics of this day will be shared later in the session on the Governor's School website, www.ncgovschool.org, or the Governor's School West website, ncgsw.wordpress.com

-Through these multiple events for students and staff only, the Governor's School offers students structure and freedom.
-We will make plain those times that are required - for instance, classes, school-wide convocations, speakers, concerts, and performances.
-Due to the pandemic some, or perhaps all, of the campus wide offerings will be held virtually.
-Rather than meeting as a full campus, students will meet in properly distanced groups in smaller venues to participate in virtual events.
-The aim of these varied academic offerings is to allow us for five weeks to live in ways that are intellectually rigorous, culturally engaged, and aesthetically rich.
-Many of your friends will question why you would CHOOSE to spend five weeks of your summer at school.
+Through these multiple events for students and staff only, the Governor's School offers students structure and flexibility.
+We will clearly communicate events that are required - for instance, classes, school-wide convocations, speakers, concerts, and performances and will also provide time and space for flexible and independent time.
+The aim of these varied academic offerings is to allow us for four weeks to live in ways that are intellectually rigorous, culturally engaged, and aesthetically rich.
+Many of your friends will question why you would CHOOSE to spend four weeks of your summer at school.
 We hope this description helps you understand how we envision and measure learning in its most creative, robust, and important dimensions.

-The student body is so connected it makes it unlike any school I have ever been to. - GSW ART STUDENT, 2010
+The student body is so connected it makes it unlike any school I have ever been to.

+- GSW ART STUDENT, 2010

-I fell back in love with learning. - GSW THEATER STUDENT, 2017
+I fell back in love with learning.

+- GSW THEATER STUDENT, 2017

 I think the freedom we have is by far the strongest aspect [of the program].

 It teaches us all to grow up and take care of ourselves.